top of page

 How does a mural the size of a large building vanish?

-Just as my characters search for Melina's father in Mystery Fair, art lovers have tried to investigate what happened to Cassatt's mural.
+Just as my characters search for Melina's vanished father in Mystery Fair, art lovers have tried to investigate what happened to Cassatt's mural.

 When the Fair closed down on October 31, 1893, the mural was put into storage at the Fair's Palace of Fine Arts (now the Museum of Science and Industry).
 However, it appears the large painting did not stay there, but was moved some time later.